openshift/infrastructure-provider-onboarding-guide/docs/certification/index.md

 A Red Hat OpenShift 4 cluster must be [installed](https://docs.openshift.com/container-platform/latest/installing/index.html) before certification can begin.
 The OpenShift cluster must be installed on your infrastructure as if it were a production environment.
 Ensure that each feature of your infrastructure you plan to support with OpenShift is configured in the cluster (e.g. Load Balancers, Storage, special hardware).

+### Standard Environment

+A standard machine layout can be used for certification.
+If you run into issues with pod disruption (eviction, OOM, frequent crashes, etc) then you may want to consider the Dedicated Test Environment configuration further below.
 Below is a table of the minimum resource requirements for the OpenShift cluster under test:

 | Machine       | Count | CPU | RAM (GB) | Storage (GB) |
 | ------------- | ----- | --- | -------- | ------------ |